 Research support and potential interaction with your medical team: Different coaches have different levels of capability in this area.
 When you look for a health coach you can find ones that have interesting and unique qualifications.
 You can also find many who are in some way in an allied health field.
 If you choose correctly, your coach can be a great support as you navigate your relationships with your medical team.

 And me?
 I wrote about my socratic method of coaching here; the short version is that I am on my second career now that I am in the field of TCM.
 My present professional status is that, in addition to my PhD from my previous career, I have earned a four-year master’s degree in acupuncture and Oriental medicine, I am an AOBTA-CP, and I’ve completed my board exams for my acupuncture and herbalist license.
-All that’s left as of March 2018 is the process of getting my license, which is mainly a question of paperwork and waiting.
+All that’s left as of March 2018 is the process of getting my license, which is mainly a question of paperwork and waiting (On edit: the paperwork is done and I’m a licensed acupuncturist as of summer 2018).
 I used to be a professor.
 For examples of how I coach, do look at the link; what matters to you is that I am able to help a client to communicate more effectively with their physicians and that I can offer the sort of teaching and learning that a student at university can expect.
 This can be useful for people who have a lot going on, health-wise.
 Also, as necessary, I can communicate with Western physicians in a creditable way.

 Help to determine which exercises are acceptable for your body: Exercise is possible for everyone.
 I’m certified to teach yoga and I undertook considerable extra training to work with disabled veterans.
 Trust me–there is an adaptive posture for everyone, even for those without limbs.
 As a certified personal trainer, I am able to make programs that fit anyone.
 My primary focus is TCM and I do not take long-term training clients and I don’t teach yoga classes.
 What I do, instead, is use these qualifications for when I’m working with someone and they need a specific lesson.
 Otherwise, I refer out.
 However, when I refer, I make sure that I’m in contact with the trainer or yoga teacher so that my client is getting the appropriate level of challenge in their exercise program.
 A good coach should be able to do the same for you.
 Many coaches are dual-certified so they can offer personal training or yoga along with their coaching services.
 It is possible to find a situation in which you can be coached and trained by the same person.
 If not, your coach should have a wonderful referral network to get you set up with the best person for you.
 Whatever you opt to do, though, you want someone who knows and understands EDS so that what you are doing is appropriate to your level of health.